Jab We Matched: Production

 The series was announced by Sharanya Rajgopal on Amazon miniTV consisting of four episodes.
 Abhishek Nigam, Priyank Sharma, Mayur More, Prit Kamani, Shivangi Joshi, Jasmin Bhasin and Revathi Pillai were cast to appear in the series.

-The trailer of the series was released in February 2023 featuring Jasmin Bhasin, who's playing the role of a sweet girl and meets a guy through a dating app.
+The trailer of the series was released in February 2023.

 Episodes

 Reception

 Archika Khurana of The Times of India rated the series 3.9/5 and wrote "Jab We Matched' has enough drama, surprises, and convincing performances to make this dating experience worthwhile."

-A reviewer for Bollywood Tadka gave 3.5 stars out of 5 praising the performance of Jasmin.
+A reviewer for Bollywood Tadka gave 3.5 stars out of 5 praising the performance of Shivangi and Jasmin.